KitwareMedical/ITKRLEImage/README.rst

 Acknowledgements
 ----------------

-This work is supported by NIH grant R01 EB014346, “Continued development and maintenance of the ITK-SNAP 3D image segmentation software.”
+This work is supported by NIH grant R01 EB014346, "Continued development and maintenance of the ITK-SNAP 3D image segmentation software."